Jpifer13/qiskit_computing/README.md

 First thing first is to create a free account on IBM Quantum Systems.
 Instructions to do so can be found here: [link]https://qiskit.org/documentation/install.html
 Once you have created an account you can install Qiskit and start creating circuits!

-To run application a virtual environment needs to be made using whatever environment tool you use.
-I prefer Pythons default tool.

 Now that you have an accound with IBMQ you need to create a directory locally where you want to clone this repo into.
 Once a directory is made use git clone to pull this repo.

+To run application a virtual environment needs to be made using whatever environment tool you use.
+I prefer Pythons default virtual environment tool.

 From the command line run: python -m venv venv